COVID-19 guidance for SCI community

 - World Health Organization advice for public (web link)

-Note and Disclaimer: This guidance was created by experts in the Canadian SCI community on March 12, 2020, in consultation with infectious disease specialists.
+Note and Disclaimer: This guidance was updated by experts in the Canadian SCI community on January 4, 2021, in consultation with infectious disease specialists.
 This information is based on the best available evidence at the time of release.
 We can’t guarantee that the guidance is up to date or current as the pandemic is changing daily.